Expanded access to capital for owners of unsubsidized affordable rental properties

 In addition, some localities offer property tax relief both to help enhance the borrowing capacity of the property but also to ensure that expenditures on capital improvements do not result in increases in property taxes.

-To make loan programs more accessible to owners of unsubsidized affordable rental properties, local jurisdictions may also provide technical assistance, either directly or through technical assistance providers such as a community development finance institution (CDFI) or community development corporation (CDC) with experience in owning and managing properties serving comparable clientele.
+To make loan programs more accessible to owners of unsubsidized affordable rental properties, jurisdictions may also provide technical assistance, either directly or through technical assistance providers such as a community development finance institution (CDFI) or community development corporation (CDC) with experience in owning and managing properties serving comparable clientele.
 Technical assistance providers can guide property owners through the loan application process, terms of eligibility, and additional resources which may be available to them.
+Smaller localities without the capacity to provide these services or without a locally-based CDFI may be able to develop partnerships regionally or with the state in order to bring these services to their jurisdiction.

 CDFIs can also be good partners in helping expand access to capital for unsubsidized affordable rental properties.
 Many of these organizations have developed a specialization in underwriting the types of rental properties that have trouble accessing bank financing.
 Moreover, they often have access low cost capital through government programs (e.g., the federal Capital Magnet Fund), concessionary funding from banks, and philanthropic dollars.
 With these funds and the additional tools provided by government subsidy programs, CDFIs can expand the number of owners of unsubsidized affordable rental properties who can access capital.